AKloc/BookNotes/Algorithms of Oppression.md

 **Bottom Line**
 - x/10
 - Very academic.
 Slowly and methodically builds its case, a little too slowly for me (very objective).
 - Well-organized.
 Author quickly states her thesis and her strategy for proving it.
-- Principled.
+Principled.
 Author calls out that her arguments aren't unique to black women by any stretch of the imagination.
-- BUT... bland.
-Makes the same point numerous
+- BUT... where's the meat?
+Makes the same point numerous times.
+Search results are important, Google isn't working for the public interest, and the algori
 - What are the solutions?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzNjYzMTU5MiwxODk1OTUyMjI2LDQyNj
-I1NzI5MiwtMTIzMzU5MTM2OV19
+eyJoaXN0b3J5IjpbLTEwNTE1Mzc1OTgsMTg5NTk1MjIyNiw0Mj
+YyNTcyOTIsLTEyMzM1OTEzNjldfQ==
 -->